 - (a) First Capital is involved in litigation and claims which arise from time to time in the normal course of business.
-None of these contingencies, individually or in aggregate, would result in a liability that would have a significant adverse effect on the financial position of FCR. - (b) First Capital is contingently liable, jointly and severally or as guarantor, for approximately \$65.6 million (December 31, 2019 \$77.5 million) to various lenders in connection with certain third-party obligations, including, without limitation, loans advanced to its joint arrangement partners secured by the partners' interest in the joint arrangements and underlying assets. - (c) First Capital is contingently liable by way of letters of credit in the amount of \$35.0 million (December 31, 2019 \$33.3 million), issued by financial institutions on FCR's behalf in the ordinary course of business. - (d) First Capital has obligations as lessee under long-term leases for land.
-Annual commitments under these ground leases are approximately \$1.2 million (December 31, 2019 \$1.2 million) with a total obligation of \$21.3 million (December 31, 2019 \$21.9 million). - (e) First Capital is contingently liable by way of a put option on its co-owners' 40% interest in the hotel property, subject to the co-owner providing thirty days' prior notice of its intent to exercise its option.
-As of June 30, 2020, no such notice has been received.
-The purchase price for the put option is based on a fixed price formula that results in a discount to current fair value of approximately 20%.
-The put option would be satisfied primarily through the settlement of a loan currently advanced from First Capital to the co-owner.
+None of these contingencies, individually or in aggregate, would result in a liability that would have a significant adverse effect on the financial position of FCR. - (b) First Capital is contingently liable, jointly and severally or as guarantor, for approximately \$65.6 million (December 31, 2019 \$77.5 million) to various lenders in connection with certain third-party obligations, including, without limitation, loans advanced to its joint arrangement partners secured by the partners' interest in the joint arrangements and underlying assets. - (c) First Capital is contingently liable by way of letters of credit in the amount of \$35.4 million (December 31, 2019 \$33.3 million), issued by financial institutions on FCR's behalf in the ordinary course of business. - (d) First Capital has obligations as lessee under long-term leases for land.
+Annual commitments under these ground leases are approximately \$1.2 million (December 31, 2019 \$1.2 million) with a total obligation of \$21.0 million (December 31, 2019 \$21.9 million). - (e) First Capital was contingently liable by way of a put option on its co-owners' 40% interest in the hotel property, which was exercised in the third quarter.
+The Trust purchased the remaining 40% interest in the strategic hotel property in October 2020.
+The purchase price for the 40% interest of \$29.8 million was based on a fixed price formula that resulted in a discount to current fair value.
+The put option was satisfied primarily through the settlement of a loan in the amount of \$20.0 million advanced from First Capital to the co-owner.
+In addition to the hotel operations, the property earns rental income from retail tenants and on-going service and management fees from the condominiums located above the hotel component.